evokateur/cv-joint/README.md

 ## Features

-- Create structured Job Postings from URLs
+- Create structured data from Job Posting URLs
 - Create structured CV data from text files
 - Chat with RAG knowledge base integration
-- Create optimized CV data for a job posting (in progress)
+- Optimize CV data for job postings (in progress)
-- Render CV data in LaTeX PDF files (in progress)
+- Create PDFs from CV data with LaTeX (in progress)

 ## Implementation